Platinum Jewelry 101: What to Know Before You Buy

 • Hardness.
 Platinum has a Mohs hardness rating of 4 to 4.5 (the maximum hardness is 10), which makes it harder than both gold and silver.

 • Malleability.
 Being a reasonably malleable metal, platinum can bend without breaking.
-This protects it from shattering when struck or dropped, as can happen to more brittle metals such as tungsten.
+This protects it from shattering when struck or dropped, as can happen to more brittle metals such as tungsten and purple gold.

 • Non-reactivity.
 Like gold and most other precious metals, platinum is resistant to environmental damage because it does not react with oxygen, water, or most acids.